houghab/houghab/README.md

-**Stay tuned for forther information being added to the page as I progress through the course**
+**Stay tuned for further information being added to the page as I progress through the course**